• Home

 Methods:

-This was a retrospective analysis of prospectively collected data of 123 hips in 111 patients who underwent PAO for developmental dysplasia of the hip between January 2015 and June 2017.
-UCLA activity score, International Hip Outcome Tool 12, and Subjective Hip Value, as well as practiced sports, frequency and duration of sports activity, and time to return to sports, were assessed.
-Eventual changes in practiced sports and reasons for those changes were recorded.
+This retrospective analysis reviewed prospectively collected data from 123 hips in 111 patients who underwent PAO for developmental dysplasia of the hip between January 2015 and June 2017.
+The UCLA activity score, International Hip Outcome Tool 12, and Subjective Hip Value were evaluated, alongside practiced sports, frequency and duration of sports activity, as well as the time taken to return to sports.
+Changes in practiced sports and the reasons behind these changes were documented.

 Results: